Lelit Elizabeth vs Victoria: What Is the Difference?

 Victoria — Single Boiler

-• One boiler handles both brewing and steaming
+• One boiler handles brewing and steaming

 • Cannot brew and steam simultaneously